-(a) Classification. - A permanent residence owned and occupied by a qualifying owner is designated a special class of property under Article V, Section 2(2) of the North Carolina Constitution and is taxable in accordance with this section.

-(b) Definitions. - The definitions provided in G.S.
-105-277.1 apply to this section.

-(c) Income Eligibility Limit. - The income eligibility limit provided in

-G.S.
-105-277.1(a2) applies to this section.

-- (d) Qualifying Owner.
-For the purpose of qualifying for the property tax homestead circuit breaker under this section, a qualifying owner is an owner who meets all of the following requirements as of January 1 preceding the taxable year for which the benefit is claimed: - (1) The owner has an income for the preceding calendar year of not more than one hundred fifty percent (150%) of the income eligibility limit specified in subsection (c) of this section.

-(2) The owner has owned and occupied the property as a permanent residence for at least five years.
+- (a) Classification.
+A permanent residence owned and occupied by a qualifying owner is designated a special class of property under Article V, Section 2(2) of the North Carolina Constitution and is taxable in accordance with this section. - (b) Definitions.
+The definitions provided in G.S.
+105-277.1 apply to this section. - (c) Income Eligibility Limit.
+The income eligibility limit provided in G.S.
+105-277.1(a2) applies to this section. - (d) Qualifying Owner.
+For the purpose of qualifying for the property tax homestead circuit breaker under this section, a qualifying owner is an owner who meets all of the following requirements as of January 1 preceding the taxable year for which the benefit is claimed: - (1) The owner has an income for the preceding calendar year of not more than one hundred fifty percent (150%) of the income eligibility limit specified in subsection (c) of this section. - (2) The owner has owned and occupied the property as a permanent residence for at least five years. - (3) The owner is at least 65 years of age or totally and permanently disabled. - (4) The owner is a North Carolina resident. - (e) Multiple Owners.

-Testucinee for at least five years.

-(3) The owner is at least 65 years of age or totally and permanently disabled.

-(4) The owner is a North Carolina resident.

-- (e) Multiple Owners.
 A permanent residence owned and occupied by husband and wife as tenants by the entirety is entitled to the full benefit of the property tax homestead circuit breaker notwithstanding that only one of them meets the occupation requirement and the age or disability requirement of this section.
-When a permanent residence is owned and occupied by two or more persons other than husband and wife, no property tax homestead circuit breaker is allowed unless all of the owners qualify and elect to defer taxes under this section. - (f) Tax Limitation.
-A qualifying owner may defer the portion of tax imposed on his or her permanent residence if it exceeds a the percentage of the qualifying owner's income as provided in this section.
-Set out in the table in this subsection.
+When a permanent residence is owned and occupied by two or more persons other than husband and wife, no property tax homestead circuit breaker is allowed unless all of the owners qualify and elect to defer taxes under this section.

+Tax Limitation. - A qualifying owner may defer the portion of tax imposed on his or her permanent residence if it exceeds a the percentage of the qualifying owner's income as provided in this section.set out in the table in this subsection.
 If a permanent residence is subject to tax by more than one taxing unit and the total tax liability exceeds the tax limit imposed by this section, then both the taxes due under this section and the taxes deferred under this section must be apportioned among the taxing units based upon the ratio each taxing unit's tax rate bears to the total tax rate of all units.

-Income
+Income Percentage

-Less than the income eligibility limit

-100% to 150% of Income Up To
+4.0% Less than the income eligibility limit 100% to 150% of the income eligibility limit 5.0% Income Over Income Up To Percentage

-100% Income Eligibility Limit

-100% of Income Eligibility Limit
+Income Eligibility Limit 4.0% 150% of Income Eligibility Limit 5.0% owner's spouse or other dependent.